sabhyamittal/ds_test/notes.md

 ```
 </details>

+### TOPOLOGICAL SORT

+### STRONGLY CONNECTED COMPONENTS

+## MINIMUM SPANNING TREE

- MINIMUM SPANNING TREE: Sub graph of graphs having n elements but {n-1} edges.
+Sub graph of graphs having n elements but {n-1} edges.

+### GROWING A MINIMUM SPANNING TREE

+ ### KRUSKAL ALGORITHM

- KRUSKAL ALGORITHM:Kruskal's algorithm finds a minimum spanning forest of an undirected edge-weighted graph.
+ Kruskal's algorithm finds a minimum spanning forest of an undirected edge-weighted graph.
 If the graph is connected, it finds a minimum spanning tree.
  It is a greedy algorithm in graph theory as in each step it adds the next lowest-weight edge that will not form a cycle to the minimum spanning forest.

  ### CODE IN C
   <details>
 <summary>Answer</summary>